Ben00n/ManipulateOSTime/README.md

 This tool bypasses cheat engine DLL speed hack detection methods by intercepting and manipulating the system clock.
 It allows for configurable time acceleration while ensuring synchronization upon termination.

----

 ## Example Detection Code

-Below is an example of a detection mechanism for speed hacks, often implemented in games or applications to identify tampering with time.
+Below is an example of a detection mechanism for speed hacks, example of what this bypasses. it is often implemented in games or applications to identify tampering with time.

 ```gdscript
 # Check for speed hacks and slowdowns